itsdavidmandal/financial-planning/phone/readMe.md

 3. Enter the EMI percentage offered by the seller.
 4. Click the "Calculate" button.
 5. The application will display whether you are eligible based on the following criteria:
-    * The phone price should not exceed 10% of your monthly salary.
+    * The phone price should not exceed 10% of your yearly salary.
     * The monthly EMI should not exceed 15% of your monthly salary.

 ## Contribution